KunalPShukla/classification-models/README.md

 ## Conclusion

 The notebook evaluates each classification model (Logistic Regression, Decision Trees, Random Forest, and Naive Bayes) using performance metrics like **accuracy**, **precision**, **recall**, and **F1 score**.
 By applying **Grid Search CV**, the best hyperparameters are identified for each model, ensuring optimal performance.
 The results show that ensemble methods like **Random Forest** tend to perform better due to their ability to handle complex relationships in the data and reduce overfitting.
-However,...